 - Lower stress.
 Ongoing stress can damage not only brain cells but also the hippocampus – the area of the brain in charge of our memory.
 Help your senior loved ones (and yourself!) to make it a daily priority to engage in relaxing activities: read a book, meditate or pray, listen to soothing music, etc.

 For more resources and tips that can help seniors improve memory and enjoy a better quality of life, call on the senior care experts at Enhanced Home Care.
 We can help older adults in a variety of ways – through transportation to fun events and activities, by participating in exercise programs with the senior, by offering cheerful companionship to reminisce, play games and cards, share in favorite interests together, and more, according to the individual’s particular interests.
-Call us any time at 913-327-0000 to learn more!Kindly go to setting page and check the option "Place them manually"
+Call us any time at 913-327-0000 to learn more about dementia care Overland Park seniors need!Kindly go to setting page and check the option "Place them manually"